Movimiento al Socialismo: Ideology

-MAS-IPSP itself does not have an ideological centre, and the different constituent movements belong to slightly different trends of thought.
-Marxist, social-democratic, anarchist, and "virulently anti-communist strands" can be found within the MAS-IPSP fold.
-In the words of Alvaro García Linera, the political character of MAS-IPSP has evolved through the combination of "an eclectic indianism and the critical and self-critical traditions of the intellectual left-wing that began to Indianize Marxism from the 1980s and onwards".
+According to Blade Nzimande in 2007, MAS-IPSP does not have an ideological centre, and the different constituent movements belong to slightly different trends of thought.
+He also argued that Marxists, social-democrats, and anarchists can be found within the MAS-IPSP fold.
+In the words of Álvaro García Linera, the political character of MAS-IPSP has evolved through the combination of "an eclectic indianism and the critical and self-critical traditions of the intellectual left-wing that began to Indianize Marxism from the 1980s and onwards".
 According to García Linera, a "flexible indianism" enabled MAS-IPSP to gather support from a variety of sectors.
 Bolivian writer and economist Roberto Laserna argues that there are three main factions within the party: the indigenistas, the old leftists, and the [left-wing] populists.
-García Linera characterizes MAS-IPSP as "centre-left", stating that the goal of the movement is the establishment of a form of "Andean capitalism".
+García Linera once described MAS-IPSP as "centre-left", stating that the goal of the movement is the establishment of a form of "Andean capitalism" which Linera Which characterized as a stage in the transition to socialism in Bolivia.
 In the findings of Latinobarómetro surveys until 2002, a sample of 27 MAS voters identified themselves as 2.7 on a scale between 0 and 10 (in which 0 represented the far-left and 10 represented the far-right).

 According to Marta Harnecker and Federico Fuentes, MAS-IPSP represents a "new indigenous nationalism" based on two sets of historical memories, that of the peasant movement (represented through CSUTCB) and that of the indigenous movement (represented through CIDOB), and combines elements of indigenismo, nationalism and "miners' Marxism".

 According to Carlos Toranzo Roca, the politics of MAS-IPSP is largely a continuation of the traditional Latin American populism which in Bolivia is rooted in the 1952 revolution.
 According to him, a key element of this feature is clientelistic relations of distribution combined with anti-imperialist and nationalist discourse.

+The party has also been described by a number of observers as centre-left.
+Towards the 2020 general elections, the party, under the influence of candidate Luis Arce, was said to have adopted centre-left strategies, abandoning the party's historical radical strategies.
+After Arce assumed the presidency of Bolivia, an internal division arose between the so-called "arcistas" (those who respond to the current president) who are said to constitute a more centre-left profile and the "evistas" (attached to the former president) who are said to be closer to the far-left.
+Some time later the Arcista faction took the party's presidency and became the main faction of the party.